Decoding the Data Lakehouse: The Blueprint for Smarter, Faster Decisions

 The Rise of the Data Lake

 The explosion of big data led to the development of the data lake, a flexible, cost-effective solution for storing massive quantities of raw data in its native format in the cloud.
-This schema-on-read model provided unprecedented freedom for data scientists.
+This schema-on-read model provided remarkable freedom for data scientists.
 But this freedom came at a cost.
 The lack of inherent structure and governance often resulted in unreliable “data swamps,” making it difficult to generate the trusted analytics businesses rely on.

 The Modern Solution: A Unified Architecture